zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Mod List Tweaks/Optional Features/nvidiadlss.md

 ---
-title: NVIDIA "DLSS" - Optional Feature
+title: Frame Generation Mods
-weight: 6
+weight: 3
 ---

 This modlist offers an optional Frame Generation features for both Community Shaders and ENB, if you choose to use it.
 This can allow you to get quite a boosted framerate.